Alison Luff

 Alison Nicole Luff (born December 20, 1988) is an American singer and stage actress.
 She is best known for her extensive work in musical theatre, notably for her roles as Elphaba in the First National Tour of Wicked and Jenna in the Broadway production of Waitress.
+From 2021 to 2023, she has appeared in a lead role in the Starz drama series Heels.

+Her other Broadway credits include Ghost the Musical, Matilda the Musical, Les Misérables, Escape to Margaritaville, The Who's Tommy and & Juliet.

 Early life

 Alison Luff was born on December 20, 1988, in Spring, Texas.
 Since childhood, she had a passion for theater, which grew as she grew up.
 At age 6, she began singing and dancing with Encore Youth Performers.
 One year later, she began acting in community theater, and at age 10, she began acting in professional theater.
 She attended Klein Collins High School, where she was involved in almost every one of her school's theater productions.
 As Éponine in her school's production of Les Miserables, she was nominated for best actress at the Tommy Tune Awards, and as Annabel Glick in her school's production of Lucky Stiff, she won best actress at an awards ceremony at the Hobby Center for the Performing Arts.
 Instead of attending college, she worked and performed to save money to move to New York City.